eclipse/dirigible/README.md

 > The build should pass successfully.

-The produced `dirigible-application-XXX.jar` file is in `build/application/target/` and is ready to be deployed.
+The produced `dirigible-application-XXX-executable.jar` file is in `build/application/target/` and is ready to be deployed.
 It is Spring Boot application, so it can be executed locally right away.

 ### Run